Jehovah’s Witnesses jailed for six years by sham “court” in temporarily occupied Crimea

 Authorities charged Herashchenko with the same crime in March 2023.
 He remained in temporary detention for two days and under house arrest for almost nine months.
 The case went to “court” in July 2023, and a year later, both men received six-year prison sentences.
 The appeal converted these suspended sentences to actual imprisonment.

-For context, Russia’s Supreme Court designated the “Administrative Center of Jehovah’s Witnesses in Russia” as an extremist organization and banned its activities in Russia in 2017.
-Subsequently, authorities added all Jehovah’s Witnesses legal entities in Russia to the list of extremist and banned organizations.
+For context, Russia’s Supreme Court designated the “Administrative Center of Jehovah’s Witnesses in Russia” as an extremist organisation and banned its activities in Russia in 2017.
+Subsequently, authorities added all previously-legal Jehovah’s Witnessess entities in Russia to the list of extremist and banned organisations.

 In Ukraine, the decisions of the Russian Supreme Court are null and void as the Autonomous Republic of Crimea is Ukrainian territory.
-Ukrainian law does not impose any restrictions on the religious organization Jehovah’s Witnesses.
-This organization operates legally throughout the entire territory of Ukraine, including in the Autonomous Republic of Crimea.
+Ukrainian law does not restrict the Jehovah’s Witnesses religious organisation.
+This organisation operates legally throughout Ukraine, including in the Autonomous Republic of Crimea.

-To provide background, the European Court of Human Rights (ECHR) on June 25, 2024, delivered a judgment on the merits in the interstate case “Ukraine v.
+To provide background, on June 25, 2024, the European Court of Human Rights (ECHR) delivered a judgment on the merits in the interstate case “Ukraine v.
 Russia (regarding Crimea)” – the first of four interstate cases with applications against Russia in connection with its war against Ukraine.
-The court in Strasbourg unanimously found that Russia had massively and systematically violated human rights in temporarily occupied Crimea.
-This concerns 14 articles of the European Convention on Human Rights and its protocols.
+The court in Strasbourg unanimously found that Russia had massively and systematically violated 14 articles and protocols of the European Convention on Human Rights in temporarily occupied Crimea.

-The judges note that the application of Russian law was mandatory for all “courts” throughout Crimea, and it was applied to all court proceedings and all interested parties.
-This was enough for the ECHR to conclude that the “courts” in Crimea are not “established by law” within the meaning of Article 6 of the European Convention on Human Rights (Right to a Fair Trial) after the introduction of the so-called “Treaty of Accession” by Russia.
+The judges note that the application of Russian law was mandatory by Russia for all “courts” throughout Crimea, and it was applied to all court proceedings and all interested parties.
+These improper proceedings were enough for the ECHR to conclude that the “courts” in Crimea are not “established by law” within the meaning of Article 6 of the European Convention on Human Rights (Right to a Fair Trial) after the introduction of the so-called “Treaty of Accession” by Russia.

 Moreover, the Court found that the occupying administration had restricted religious activities and had discriminated against religious minorities.
-This mainly affected the Orthodox community, which belongs to the Orthodox Church of Ukraine, and other religious communities that are not subordinate to the Russian Orthodox Church.
+These new limits mainly affected the Orthodox community, which belongs to the Orthodox Church of Ukraine, and other religious communities that are not subordinate to the Russian Orthodox Church.

-The ECHR emphasised that Russian authorities had persecuted religious leaders on the peninsula.
-They carried out detentions, interrogations, threats, and intimidation.
-This affected representatives of both the Orthodox Church of Ukraine and other religious organizations.
+The ECHR emphasised that Russian authorities had persecuted religious leaders on the peninsula by carrying out detentions, interrogations, threats, and intimidation.
+This affected representatives of the Orthodox Church of Ukraine and other religious organisations.

 The Court noted instances of Russian authorities seizing religious objects and premises belonging to the Orthodox Church of Ukraine, particularly cathedrals and temples.